The Research Explained

 Immunotherapy is a promising growth area for cancer treatment.
 Immunotherapy works by strengthening the body’s defence mechanism so that the body can attack the cancer.
 Immunotherapy is emerging as a preferable form of cancer treatment as side effects are often less severe and immunotherapy may be more successful in preventing cancer recurrence.

 Currently immunotherapy is successful in 15 – 40% of patients, depending on the type of cancer.
 The lower likelihood of success often causes oncologists to employ an immunotherapy treatment only after other treatments have failed.
-Our blood test predicts when immunotherapy is the preferable option for a patient.
+Early research suggests our blood test can predict when immunotherapy is the preferable option for a patient.
 This will allow immunotherapy to be employed more often for those patients it is most likely to be successful for.

 Novel treatment approach

-The major cause of metastatic disease and recurrence of cancer are special cells called cancer stem cells (CSC) which are located within the cancer tumour.
-The cancer stem cells have the same features as normal stem cells however they are resistant to all current standard care drugs, chemotherapy, and radiation.
+Cancer stem cells have the same features as normal cancer cells, however they are resistant to all current standard care drugs, chemotherapy, and radiation.

 Our research team is the first team worldwide to discover two nuclear proteins that are critical for the identification of breast cancer stem cells.